 - In addition to the ingredients used in this recipe artichoke hearts, Tzatziki Sauce and fresh mint would be delicious also.

 - If you are like me and love the herb dill than replace this vinaigrette with my Simple Herbed Lemon Vinaigrette.
 It is my absolute favorite!

 - I used canned tuna but grilled fresh tuna would be phenomenal.
-Also, grains like farro or quinoa could be used in place of spaghetti squash. (affiliate)
+Also, grains like this would be perfect replacement for spaghetti squash during the winter months. (affiliate)

 - These Spaghetti Squash Greek Bowls make a great light dinner or are perfect for packing for work lunches.